 The preparation of the financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires Management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.

-iii) New standards and interpretations effective at January 1, 2019 adopted by the Company -
+iii) New standards, amendments to standards and interpretations adopted by the Company in 2020 2020 -